 During our work for the first three months, Peter’s homework was to notice his emotions on a daily basis.
 This practice helped him start recognizing his distressing emotions in real-time.
 That way he could catch himself when things were getting stressful in meetings.
 This awareness gave him the opportunity to do some simple deep breathing to calm his nerves.
 Then when he spoke, he appeared much calmer and his words and body language carried that as well.
 Peter said that intentional breathing helped him be much more thoughtful in his response.

 This kind of self-reflection and regulation gave Peter space to practice his empathy as well.
 On one occasion, he was dealing with a new program manager from another team who was quite stressed.
 Peter was able to understand that person’s source of stress, and that prompted him to initiate a compassionate conversation with this new person resulting in lowering the level of tension.

 In three months Peter’s manager and others recognized Peter’s positive impact in those high-stakes meetings.

-For other leaders, the EQ assessment revealed some other tendencies.
-Here are some examples: Seeing more negatives than positives, taking more responsibilities on their plate, tendency to do things more independently than collaborating.
-This awareness helped them take actions to eventually break those habits and be at conscious choice.
+For other leaders, the EQ assessment revealed some other tendencies, for examples: Seeing more negatives than positives, taking more responsibilities on their plate, tendency to do things more independently than collaborating.
+This awareness helped them eventually break those habits and be at conscious choice.
 One big and often overlooked area for these leaders is not having enough joyful emotions in their everyday life.
 It is like driving with an emotional flat tire.